- Duration: 2 days for face-to-face | Total of 13 hours over 3 days days for Virtual Classroom course

 - Experience level: Advanced

-- Type: Manufacturer-specific; analysts using NIST's Automated Mass Spectral Deconvolution and Identification System (AMDIS) software
+- Course type: Manufacturer-specific; analysts using NIST's Automated Mass Spectral Deconvolution and Identification System (AMDIS) software

-- Teaching method: Face-to-face classroom with practicals on the software
+- Teaching method: Face-to-face OR online via live video, with practicals on the software

 - RSC CPD approval: Approved for CPD